 I have taken a meandering route to my current position of postdoctoral research fellow.
 My undergraduate (Bachelor of Arts) degree was in anthropology and psychology from the University of Buffalo, USA.
 I then spent a few years teaching outdoor education and travelling.
-During this time, my physical anthropology interest in primates intersected with my passion for ecology and I did an independent study investigating the impact of environmental disruption on the faecal parasite loads in monkeys in Costa Rica.
-That experience helped ignite my passion for research and I returned to school to conduct my masters degree at Michigan State University, USA.
+During this time, my physical anthropology interest in primates intersected with my passion for ecology and I was involved in studies examining primate health in Costa Rica and Bolivia.
+Those experiences helped ignite my passion for research and I returned to school to conduct my masters degree at Michigan State University, USA.
 I investigated whether certain bird species could become infected with a tick-borne bacteria (Anaplasma phagocytophilum) and whether they could pass on that infection.

-My postdoctoral position is at the University of Tasmania in the Dynamics of Eco-evolutionary Patterns lab directed by Prof. Barry Brook.
+My current postdoctoral position is at the University of Tasmania in the Dynamics of Eco-evolutionary Patterns lab directed by Prof. Barry Brook.
 In this lab, I am applying my spatial and statistical analysis skills to topics of global concern.
-My current project involves modelling global food demand to understand future drivers of land use change.
-I hope that my work with the DEEP lab can lay a foundation upon which evidence-based policy can build.
+My main interest is in Urban Health; what diseases are associated with urban living and why.
+I am also interested in global food demand and disease ecology.